 - For businesses catering to an international clientele, there must also be translators or multilingual employees.

-All these roles are happening simultaneously from Hawaii to the Alps, Australia to Denmark, Madagascar to Seoul, and everywhere in the world between.
+All these roles are happening simultaneously from Hawaii to the Alps, Australia to Denmark, Madagascar to Seoul, and everywhere in the world.
 With so many opportunities available around the world involving so many different types of work, a degree in Hospitality Management can help provide some clarity and structure amidst the infinite possibilities.
-Our compilation of the 30 Best Online Hospitality Management Degrees narrow the field and help sift through the best options available.
+Our compilation of the 30 Best Online Hospitality Management Degrees narrows the field and helps sift through the best options available.